Amyleep97/AmyPearce_T1A1/README.md

 ## Doctypes

-- Doctypes HTML helps identify which HTML document it's coded in; the purpose is to communicate with the browser so it knows what should be on shown your website.
+- Doctypes HTML helps identify which HTML document it's coded in; the purpose is to communicate with the browser so it knows what should be shown your website.
 Doctypes will always be the first line of code you should see.

 - HTML5 is the most recent version and is the one that is recommended, you can identify this doctype by seeing this code:
 "< !DOCTYPE html >" HTML 4.01 and XHTML 1.10 are the other doctypes you may see in HTML but they can be more complex and complicated.
 You can also identify these by seeing: